section-engineering-education/engineering-education/articles/spring-boot-crud-api/index.md

 **Deleting a `Todo`**

-Make a `DELETE` request to `http://127.0.0.1:8080/api/v1/todo/2` adding to the end of the URL the id of the `todo` to delete, in our case the id is 2.
+Make a `DELETE` request to `http://127.0.0.1:8080/api/v1/todo/2` adding to the end of the URL the ID of the `todo` to delete, in our case the ID is 2.

 ![Delete Todo](/engineering-education/spring-boot-crud-api/delete-todo.png)

 ### Conclusion
-Now that you have learned how to create a Restful web service in Spring Boot, Clone the project [here](https://github.com/paulodhiambo/springbootcrud) and `IN_PROGRESS` status to our `TodoStatus` enum in the `models` package.
+Now that you have learned how to create a Restful web service in Spring Boot, clone the project [here](https://github.com/paulodhiambo/springbootcrud) and `IN_PROGRESS` status to our `TodoStatus` enum in the `models` package.

-In our next secure our Restful endpoints and handle various exceptions in our application.
+In our next article we will demonstrate how to secure our Restful endpoints and handle various exceptions in our application.

 ---
 Peer Review Contributions by: [Linus Muema](/engineering-education/authors/linus-muema/)